-17.6 If the recommendation of the Board of Directors is for a fine in excess of Five Thousand Dollars (\$5,000), it shall be considered approved and final only upon a majority Vote of the entire Membership, not including the vote of the subject Member.

-17.7 If the recommended punishment covered in this Section 17 and required to be submitted to the Membership is not approved as described by the Membership, then the punishment recommendation will be re-submitted to the Board of Directors for reconsideration, followed by re-submission to the Membership at the next General Membership Meeting or at a Special Membership Meeting called for that purpose.
-If the recommended result is not approved by the Membership upon second submission, the action shall be deemed terminated.

-17.8 To the extent that a violation of Puget Sound Pilots' Antiharassment Policy or this Section 17.8 by a Member exposes the Association, or another Member, to financial liability, including liability for attorney's fees, the violating Member shall reimburse the Association or such other Member for all expenditures made in connection with such liability, including any amounts reasonably paid in settlement of any claims, whether or not a lawsuit is filed.
+- 17.6 If the recommendation of the Board of Directors is for a fine in excess of Five Thousand Dollars (\$5,000), it shall be considered approved and final only upon a majority Vote of the entire Membership, not including the vote of the subject Member. - 17.7 If the recommended punishment covered in this Section 17 and required to be submitted to the Membership is not approved as described by the Membership, then the punishment recommendation will be re-submitted to the Board of Directors for reconsideration, followed by re-submission to the Membership at the next General Membership Meeting or at a Special Membership Meeting called for that purpose.
+If the recommended result is not approved as described by the Membership upon second submission, the action shall be deemed terminated. - 17.8 To the extent that a violation of Puget Sound Pilots' Antiharassment Policy by a Pilot or a Member exposes the Association, or another Member, to financial liability, including liability for attorney's fees, the violating Member, and/or the Member owned by the violating Pilot, shall reimburse the Association or such other Member for all expenditures made in connection with such liability, including any amounts reasonably paid in settlement of any claims, whether or not a lawsuit is filed.
 The right of reimbursement set forth herein shall be in addition to any other right of reimbursement, contribution or payment existing or created in the future under state or federal law.
 Any sums due the Association under this Section 17.8 may be automatically withheld by the Association from distributions of the Member's share of Total Pilotage Service Fees, unless sooner paid by the Member.
-All sums past due hereunder shall accrue interest at the rate of twelve (12%) per annum.

-17.9 Failure of a Member to abide by a directive or other Board of Directors or Membership approved sanction shall be cause for additional sanction or termination of Membership, upon affirmative Vote of two-thirds (2/3rds) of the Members, not including the vote of the subject Member.
+All sums past due hereunder shall accrue interest at the rate of twelve (12%) per annum. - 17.9 Failure of a Pilot or a Member to abide by a directive or other Board of Directors or Membership approved sanction shall be cause for additional sanction or termination of Membership, upon affirmative Vote of two-thirds (2/3rds) of the Members, not including the vote of the subject Member.